-Charles Farr was appointed as Chairman of the Joint Intelligence Committee and Professional Head of Intelligence Analysis at Cabinet Office in December 2015.
+Charles Farr was appointed as Chairman of the Joint Intelligence Committee and Professional Head of Intelligence Assessment at Cabinet Office in December 2015.

 Charles was the Director General of the Office for Security and Counter Terrorism (OSCT) at the Home Office from June 2007 until December 2015.
 He was responsible for the cross-government UK counter terrorist strategy, CONTEST and cross-government work on organised crime.